 - Identifying satisfied and dissatisfied customers and then converting dissatisfied customers to satisfied customers

 - Develop effective strategy for new product launches

-Let’s say I have an e-commerce company selling different kind of products ranging from appliances to apparels, baby products to books, and other products.
+Let’s say I have an e-commerce company selling different kinds of products ranging from appliances to apparel, baby products to books, and other products.
 I have hundreds of thousands of customers visiting my website.
-The customers include old as well as new, coming from rural as well as urban areas, browsing through tablets, macbooks, laptops, desktops and mobile, visiting website at different times of the day, tens of different attributes.
+The customers include old as well as new, coming from rural as well as urban areas, browsing through tablets, macbooks, laptops, desktops and mobile, visiting the website at various times of the day, tens of different attributes.
 I want to create different micro-segments for my customers so that I can target my products to the right customer and optimize my website according to visitors.

 Some of the key categories I will use in my segmentation process are as follows:

 Old vs New Customer –

 Has the customer already visited my website?
 Is there any buying relation with the customer?
 If we already have a relationship with the customer, we can suggest products/discounts accordingly; however, if the customer is new, we will rely on other attributes initially.

 Why has the customer come to the website?
 This might be a little challenging to model but identifying customer’s life events, past purchase history and other attributes, we may be able to track the objective of the customer.
 Otherwise, understanding if the customer has visited just to compare the price or if the customer is interested in buying the product also helps us in driving the marketing strategy for the particular segment.